iAvicenna/Residual-Network-Pytorch/README.md

 # Implementation details

-The code has been implemented for pytorch 0.3.
-So if you want to run it in pytorch 0.4 you need to change the way some scalars are handled (in particular change .sum() to .sum().item() and .data[0] to .item()).
+The code has been implemented for pytorch 0.4.

 # CIFAR-10 Results for various settings